mpokrass/Personality-notes/psych-356.md

 This is the time that lots of people were dying (Jimi Hendrix, etc.) Lots of 27 club members.
 Instead, Mick Jagger stayed alive, stayed friends with Keith Richards (smack addict).
 They've been together almost 50 years.

-Mick Jagger is liky Odysseus - he is able to continue relationships despite repeated frustrations.
+Mick Jagger is like Odysseus - he is able to continue relationships despite repeated frustrations.
 He is in touch with his feminine side, often wears makeup, prances around.

 Also in touch with his murky emotional side.
 "Jumping jack flash" was about a guy who had a bunch of adversity and triumphed over it.
 Mick identified with being a survivor.
 Knew about his feminine side, his dark side.